Marlo-Ong/sketchscape-vr/README.md

 # Sketchscape VR
-Sketchscape is a distraction-free, fully-customizable immersive sim that plaecs you in a virtual world to draw anything you can imagine.
+Sketchscape is a distraction-free, fully-customizable immersive sim that places you in a virtual world to draw anything you can imagine.

 Sketchscape:
 - ignites inspiration with a wide range of drawing prompts
 - provides users with customizable environments